ririthm/ber3/README.md

 ```bash
 http://localhost:3002
 ```
-- FastAPI
+- Navigate to the API with FastAPI
 ```bash
 http://localhost:8000/docs
 ```

-# Open the `predictions` Table
+## Open the `predictions` Table
 1. Access the database container
 ```bash
 docker exec -it ber3-db-1 bash
 ```
-2. Open the PostgreSQL client connected to the NutriMatch database
+2. Open the PostgreSQL client connected to the `NutriMatch` database
 ```bash
 psql -U postgres -d NutriMatch
 ```